The Bandmaster (1930 film): Plot

-At a domed platform at a park, a pack of musicians gathered, and Krazy is their conductor.
-Krazy, for some reason, puts on a Guy Fawkes mask before playing Stars and Stripes Forever.
-Halfway through the music, a trumpeter is having some problems playing.
-But instead of reprimanding the trumpeter, the feline maestro courteously gives that player encouragement to perform better.
+At a domed platform at a park, a group of musicians are gathered together, with Krazy as their conductor.
+Krazy puts on a Guy Fawkes mask before playing "The Stars and Stripes Forever".
+Halfway through the music, a trumpeter is having some problems playing, but instead of reprimanding the trumpeter, Krazy courteously encourages him to perform better.
 The melody resumes better this time, and upon completion, Krazy proudly takes off his mask.

 Krazy and his orchestra then perform Twelfth Street Rag.
 Moments after starting, he mysteriously transforms into Paul Whiteman, then Charlie Chaplin, then Ted Lewis playing a clarinet, and finally Ben Turpin playing a trombone.
-After the scene shifts to some surroundings, Krazy is shown conducting as himself again.
-Everybody within the vicinity of the platform dances to the tune, including a statue of a cavalry man on a horse which both become animated.
+After the scene shifts to some surroundings, Krazy is shown acting as himself again.
+Everyone dances to the song, including a statue of a cavalry man on a horse which both become animated.

 Reception

-MPN commented "Another reason why these clever cartoons are so popular."
+MPN gave a positive review to the cartoon, calling it "clever", among other Krazy Kat cartoons in their review.